isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 .. note::

-   Even the configuration syntax is not family dependent only DHCPv6 Bulk Leasequery is supported.
+   The configuration is same for either DHCPv4 and DHCPv6, although currently only the latter is supported.